N-Wouda/PL-Hourly-Heuristic/README.md

 three executable packages: one for the heuristic, the integer linear model, and the validator respectively.
 The heuristic quickly solves a problem using a sub-optimal method (seconds).
-The ILP takes considerably longer (days), but does guarantee optimality.
+The ILP takes considerably longer (hours to days), but does guarantee optimality.
 The validator tool verifies a given solution satisfies the imposed constraints.

 > **Note** that this repository assumes an `/experiments` directory is set-up, and populated with the experiment data.
 This data is of